robalexdev/mta-sts-cache-warming/README.md

 Anyone may remove a domain (not just the domain owner).

+The process mirrors adding a domain (see above).

 The domain must no longer show support for MTA-STS over several repeated checks.

+## Is this list an authority on MTA-STS policy status?

+Unfortunately, with MTA-STS's relatively short caching periods and sporadic updates to this repo, this list will not be fully in-sync with the current MTA-STS status for every domain.
+Senders are advised to cache the result of a live MTA-STS check for each domain, using their own systems.

+## Contributing

+Thanks for the interest in the project!
+See [Issues](https://github.com/robalexdev/mta-sts-cache-warming/issues) for suggested tasks.
+If you have an idea, open an issue and we'll coordinate on the best way to get your work incorporated.

-## Design
+## Repo design

 Uses [postfix-mta-sts-resolver](https://github.com/Snawoot/postfix-mta-sts-resolver) to check if a domain has an MTA-STS policy.
 This ensures the MTA-STS checks remain consistent with Postfix's extension.

-Based on the process and code of [the public suffix list](https://github.com/publicsuffix/list).
+Based on the process and code of [the public suffix list](https://github.com/publicsuffix/list). 💙